 Why You Need To Know How To Do It: Clogging a drain for those of us with significant amounts of hair is a recurrent problem, but even if you've got a pixie cut it can still come back to bite you.

-.
+Basic How-Tos: A drain cleaner from a supermarket is always your first bet, or a home-made cleaner made of baking soda and vinegar, plus very hot water.
 Otherwise, you'll need to break out a plunger for stubborn blockages, or, for serious problems, unscrew the pipes and grind through the obstruction with a plumber's snake.
 Get the full how-to here.

 13. How To Catch A Spider